 - We operate a transparent selection process.
 Selection may be on the basis of an application form (with or without additional required written work or a portfolio) or on application plus audition/interview.
 Candidates are entitled to know in advance of an interview what the process will be

 - We communicate in a timely way with the applicant, advising them on the outcome of their application.
-The University will communicate via email and the Applicant Portal
+The University will communicate via email and Surrey Self-Service

 - The University of Surrey will take into account compliancy requirements in regard to external legislation (such as the UKVI requirements) when reviewing an application

 The University of Surrey is committed to equality of opportunity for all of its students and encourages applications from students with disabilities or specific learning difficulties.
 The University’s policy of equal opportunity ensures that all applicants are considered on the same academic grounds.
 It is important, however, that applicants with a disability make this known to the University so that appropriate arrangements for reasonable adjustments to support their education and learning can be made.
 A procedure for exploring all possible reasonable adjustments with the participation of the applicant will be followed.
 In exceptional cases, the University may require further advice from health professionals.